 • virtual attended sessions are available at no extra fee over streaming broadcast

-If you are interested in production services, such as a turnkey package, re-recording, overdubs, etc please contact me for an accurate quote!
+If you are interested in any production services, re-recording, overdubs, etc please contact me for an accurate quote!
 Thanks

 ^^ Hit the teal button above ^^

 Contact me through the green button above and let's get to work.

 3 ReviewsEndorse Mike Henry Johnson

 Mike is the full package.
 I've had the privilege of working with him on many occasions and I have only grown more impressed by his ability to communicate with music.
 His fluency is a blend of natural talent and years of dedication to his craft.
 That balance between technical skill, creativity, and sensitivity shines through in everything he touches while supporting the vision of the artist.
 It is just as rewarding to work with him in studio as it is to listen to his final product.
 I highly recommend working with Mike Johnson, a gem.

 Mike embodies a rare combination of extreme technical proficiency with a beautiful musical sensitivity.
 I’ve had the pleasure of working with him in several different capacities - producer, engineer, instrumentalist, sound designer, mix engineer.
 I could write a separate review for each facet of Mike’s abilities.
 Suffice it to say, Mike is a just a wonderful musician.
 Whether he is manning the computer, designing a synth patch, or laying down some pedal steel the through-line is his commitment to serve the art being made.
 Mike is a worker, and his example elevates.